hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/courses/cs102/week2/intro2cs.md

 ---
-title: Introduction to Computer Science (CS)
+# Introdcutio to Computer Science
-linktitle: Introduction to CS
-type: book
-date: "2021-08-20"
+linktitle: Week 1
+summary: Learning about what computer science as a discipline focuses on, and how it intersects with merely all aspects on our everyday lives.
+weight: 2
+icon: book-reader
 icon_pack: fas

-# Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
+# Page metadata.
-weight: 1
+title: Week 1
+date: "2021-08-23"
+type: book  # Do not modify.
 ---

 ## What is software?